 - Provides students with a head start on the college experience

 - Dual-enrollment classes often save students money on tuition

-- Students may enjoy access to college library and resources
+- Students may enjoy access to the college library and resources

 - Grades earned become part of the student’s permanent transcript

-- Students may be able to transfer credits earned to four-year school
+- Students may be able to transfer credits earned to a four-year school

 - Classes may offer a lower ratio of students to instructors